microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 original ones.

 Given a fixed time interval, a VM request will arise according to the real VM workload data.
-The request contains the VM information of the required resources, including the required CPU cores, and the required memory, and the remaining buffer time.
+The request contains the VM information of the required resources, including the required CPU cores, the required memory, and the remaining buffer time.

 * Whenever receive a VM request, the MARO simulator will first calculate the